This playbook has guides, checklists, and templates to help you:

 - Every person has a story, and every person is a person.
 We need to all fight to remember that to keep some humanity involved in this crazy time.

 - Check your business insurance to see if you are covered for rent loss in this event, and if so, what you’ll need to do to ensure you can make claims

 - Advise owners to check their rent guarantee insurance (if applicable) and whether or not they’re covered if tenants default on rent

 - It might not make sense to proactively reach out to tenants on this, but be sure to create a process that will allow you to respond to late payments: all tenants still must be treated the same.
-Have your process ready.
+Have your process ready and documented.

 - Consider temporarily waiving late fees

 - Consider offering to add a roommate to lease without additional fee